Kevin-Wu-12/LoL-VisionScore-Analysis/README.md

   frameborder="0"
 ></iframe>

-We caluclaed our p-value and then compared it agianst the observed Absolute Difference in Means through permuation testing, and the resulting p-value I got was 0.
+We calculated our p-value and then compared it against the observed Absolute Difference in Means through permutation testing, and the resulting p-value I got was 0.
 Since our p-value is less than our set significance level of 0.05, it leads us to **reject** the null hypothesis and therefore it is highly likely that the missingness in `pentakill` depends on `gamelangth`

 The second column I chose to test missingness on `result`.